DTJF/libpruio/src/doc/_4_examples.md

 \Item{Operation}

-  Start the program by `sudo ./pruss_toggle` and you should see console output like
+  Start the program by `./pruss_toggle` and you should see console output like
 ~~~{.txt}
 instructions loaded, starting PRU-0
 --> Frequency: 20 MHz, Duty:40 %